endoflife-date/endoflife.date/README.md

 2. Give EoL dates/policy if possible.
 3. Hide unsupported releases behind a few extra clicks.
 4. Mention security/active release difference if needed.

+## Contributing

+Please see `CONTRIBUTING.md` for details.

+## HACKING

+If you'd like to hack on how the site gets built, see `HACKING.md`.

 ## License